 The Water Use Section of the West Virginia Department of Environmental Protection is responsible for the processing, analysis, and approval of operator-submitted water management plans.
 Pursuant to W. Va.
-Code §22-6A-7 and the Horizontal Well Development Rule 35CSR8, natural gas operators developing horizontal wells that use water in excess of two hundred ten thousand (210,000) gallons during any thirty-day period, shall submit a Water Management Plan (WMP) as part of the Well Work Permit Application.
+Code §22-6A-7 and the Horizontal Well Development Rule 35CSR8, natural gas operators developing horizontal wells that use water more than two hundred ten thousand (210,000) gallons during any thirty-day period, shall submit a Water Management Plan (WMP) as part of the Well Work Permit Application.
 H6a Well Work Permit applicants must identify all potential water sources with the inclusion of a Water Management Plan along with their horizontal well permit application.
 The DEP evaluates each proposed water source (surface water, groundwater, purchased water, or recycled frac water) for suitability based on a variety of considerations.

-For Fiscal Year 2019, the Water Use Section received and reviewed 556 individual water management plans.
-75 new pad-level plans were created, along with the reviewal and approval of 94 Water Management Plan modifications, all relating to the withdrawal of surface and groundwater used in horizontal well drilling operations regulated by WV Code 22-6a.
+For Fiscal Year 2020, the Water Use Section received and reviewed all individual Water Management Plans associated with WV Code 22-6a well work, including new pad-level plans Water Management Plan modifications, all relating to the withdrawal of surface and groundwater used in horizontal well drilling operations regulated by WV Code 22-6a.
 The actual volume of water used in these operations is captured by the Large Quantity User program.